biswaranjanray/cloud-sf-extension-cap-sample/README.md

    10. In `Review and Run` tab - click on `Run now`

  6. Configuring the event flow.
 This step ensures that when the event is triggered, the integration created in the above step is run.
-   1. Click on `Go to ISC` button in the `Review and Run` screen of Integration center.
+   1. Search for intelligent service in the search bar.
+   2. Select Employment termination event
-   2. Add integration for the existing flow:
+   3. Add integration for the existing flow:
       - Click on `Integration` under `Activities`. (on the right-hand side corner)
       - Select the Integration created in the previous step.
 Click on `Add integration`.
       - Change the 'Timing' of the Integration to 'When the event is published' and save the flow (`Actions > Save Flow`).